Flyingfish812/p2myth/docs/Invader/Boomerangs.md

 There are 2 types of boomerang turrets, the straight firing kind and the split firing kind.

+- No2oMe: Worst nightmare is this thing teaming up with a rapid-fire shuriken spammer flanking you from the side.

 ## Tiers and Patterns

 <img src="/turrets/boomerang_1.png" style={{zoom:1.25}}/>